DIVERSUSandTIM/react-diversus-flower/README.md

 - `npm run build`  - To produce the build file.

-- `npm run deploy` - To deploy the demo folder to gh-pages.
+- `npm run deploy` - To deploy the demo folder to gh-pages.  (scrip runs, demo does not)

+- `npm run deploy-gh-pages` - To deploy the gh-pages folder to gh-pages.
+See at [DEMO](https://diversusandtim.github.io/react-diversus-flower/index.html)

 - `npm run test`   - To run test cases.